QuivrHQ/quivr/backend/worker/quivr_worker/process/README.md

 # Syncing Knowledge task

-- Task to update all files
-- Task to get all folders and proceess
-- Rollback doesnt modify the original knowledge
-- If we don't find a folder we will delete it -> deleting all the knowledges associated with it !

 1. **Syncing Knowledge Syncs of Type Files:**
    - Outdated file syncs are fetched in batches.
    - For each file, if the remote file's `last_modified_at` is newer than the local `last_synced_at`, the file is updated.